WAScottV/message/README.md

 ## message

-Constructor for the low latency messaging platform from Strategic Machines, helping to connect businesses to the conversational economy.
-This constructor simplifies the development of microservices, by providing a set of functions to deliver elegant and richly composed interactions between users and virtual agents
+Factory function for the low latency messaging platform from Strategic Machines, helping to connect businesses to the conversational economy.
+This function simplifies the development of microservices, by providing a set of functions to deliver elegant and richly composed interactions between users and virtual agents

 Incorporates state machines and pure functions